4 Health Experts Give

 Nora Gedgaudas, Board-Certified Clinical Neurofeedback Specialist

-The Dose: Can vary depending on dietary habits and health condition.
+The Dose: This can vary depending on dietary habits and health conditions.
 The average dose is 2.5 to 4.5 mg of magnesium per POUND of ideal body weight.
-For maximum absorption take smaller doses throughout the day: 100-200mg 2 or 3 times a day.
+For maximum absorption, take smaller doses throughout the day: 100-200mg 2 or 3 times a day.

 Avoid: Magnesium stearate

 Friendly Advice: Remember, no nutrient functions on its own.
 Even if you are supplementing, make sure you are eating foods that provide adequate minerals such as calcium to provide the partner for magnesium.

 Graduated from Stanford University and completed his residency at John Hopkins hospital, and conducts research at National Cancer Institute.